SinTan1729/cambridge-core-merge/README.md

   -z, --zipfile ZIPFILE
                         The path of the zip file obtained from Cambridge Core.
   -n, --name NAME       The path of the final PDF file.
   -c, --cover COVER     The path of the cover file.
-(Must be JPG.)
+(Ideally JPG.)
 ```

 [Link to the base repo.](https://git.sayantansantra.com/SinTan1729/cambridge-core-merge)